openstack/charm-guide/doc/source/project/charm-delivery.rst

    ``latest`` track due to its implicit nature.
 In doing so, a future charm upgrade may result in a charm version that does not support your current OpenStack release.

+   It is noteworthy that the OpenStack Charms project no longer uses the ``latest/stable`` channel at all.

 Risk levels
 ~~~~~~~~~~~